IDANIO/Alterrain/README.md

 ## Getting Started (For Graders)

-First, vist or website at https://idanio.online.
-In case the server is down, and you would like to play on your local host, please follow the following steps to set up the game.
+First, visit our website at https://idanio.online.
+In case the server is down and you would like to play on your local host, please take the following steps to set up the game.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 (To developers) See deployment for notes on how to deploy the project on a live system.